dvdvideo1234/TrackAssemblyTool/readme.md

    field to filter the data on (<Search BY> either "Model", "Type", "Name", "Act").
 Do not bother that the name is not displayed in the pieces list.
 That's normal ( Cave Johnson xD ).
 For 95% of the models, it is dynamically generated using the *.mdl file, so there is really no point in viewing that parameter on the pieces panel.
-In the textbox, to search you have to enter a pattern that you want to perform the filtering with.
+In the text-box, to search you have to enter a pattern that you want to perform the filtering with.
 The result will populate the list view, only with these pieces, whatever desired field value is matched by the pattern given.
 The pattern is a standard Lua one, which is supported by the string.* library and you can also google it ;)